mattdesl/urify-example/README.md

 ## grunt

-Since grunt-browserify lags behind the latest version of browserify, this plugin will only work on top-level modules.
+Since grunt-browserify always lags behind the latest version of browserify, this plugin will only work on top-level modules.
 Dependencies that use urify will not be emitted into your output directory.

 ```js
    // inside grunt config